21 January 2019

 - Build a database of those who have shown an interest (using technology that features opt-in GDPR consent).

-- Use contextual advertising – ads placed among relevant content – to target empty-nesters; for example, to target a 42-year-old woman reading article about children going to university.
+- Use contextual advertising – ads placed in relevant content: for example, target empty-nesters next to an article about children going to university.

 - Retarget people who have clicked on your ads with video testimonials.